-The undersigned appoints Pendleton P. White, Jr. and Anne A. Hayward, and each of them, as proxies, each with the power to appoint his or her substitute, and authorizes each of them to represent and to vote, as designated on the reverse hereof, all of the shares of common stock of Plymouth Industrial REIT, Inc., held of record by the undersigned at the close of business of April 11, 2022 at the Annual Meeting of Stockholders of Plymouth Industrial REIT, Inc. to be held on June 30, 2022, or at any adjournment thereof
+The undersigned appoints Anne A. Hayward, as proxy, with the power to appoint her substitute, and authorizes her to represent and to vote, as designated on the reverse hereof, all of the shares of common stock of Plymouth Industrial REIT, Inc., held of record by the undersigned at the close of business of April 12, 2024 at the Annual Meeting of Stockholders of Plymouth Industrial REIT, Inc. to be held on June 27, 2024, or at any adjournment thereof.

 THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS INDICATED.
-IF NO CONTRARY INDICATION IS MADE, THE PROXY WILL BE VOTED IN FAVOR OF ELECTING THE EIGHT NOMINEES TO THE BOARD OF DIRECTORS, IN FAVOR OF PROPOSAL 2, AND IN ACCORDANCE WITH THE JUDGMENT OF THE PERSONS NAMED AS PROXIES HEREIN ON ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE ANNUAL MEETING.
+IF NO CONTRARY INDICATION IS MADE, THE PROXY WILL BE VOTED IN FAVOR OF ELECTING THE SEVEN NOMINEES TO THE BOARD OF DIRECTORS, IN FAVOR OF PROPOSAL 2, IN FAVOR OF "THREE YEARS" ON PROPOSAL 3, AND IN FAVOR OF PROPOSAL 4 AND IN ACCORDANCE WITH THE JUDGMENT OF THE PERSON NAMED AS PROXY HEREIN ON ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE ANNUAL MEETING.
 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.